Michael Fanone: 2021 United States Capitol attack and retirement

 During the January 6, 2021, attack on the Capitol, Fanone, who was not scheduled to go on duty until the afternoon, self-deployed in response to radio calls for assistance.
 He was assaulted by rioters, dragged down the Capitol steps, beaten with pipes, stunned with a Taser, sprayed with chemical irritants, and threatened with his own gun after overt verbal abuse and physical assault from many attendees.
 Fanone suffered burns, a heart attack, a concussion, a traumatic brain injury, and was diagnosed with post-traumatic stress disorder as a result of the attack.

 Alongside fellow officers Harry Dunn, Aquilino Gonell, and Daniel Hodges, Fanone testified before the United States House Select Committee on the January 6 Attack, in which he discussed his experiences with rioters that afternoon.
 In the testimony, Fanone noted:

 At some point during the fighting, I was dragged from the line of officers and into the crowd.
 I heard someone scream—"I got one!".
 As I was swarmed by a violent mob, they ripped off my badge.
 They grabbed and stripped me of my radio.
 They seized ammunition that was secured to my body.
-They began to beat me with their fists, and what felt like hard metal objects.
+They began to beat me with their fists, and what felt like hard, metal objects.
 At one point, I came face-to-face with an attacker, who repeatedly lunged for me and attempted to remove my firearm.
 I heard chanting from some in the crowd—"Get his gun!" and "Kill him with his own gun!"

 In June 2021, Fanone asked Kevin McCarthy and other Republicans in Congress to denounce the January 6 conspiracies.
 Due to physical and emotional injuries, he returned to limited duty in September 2021, working in the technical and analytical services bureau.
 Fanone retired from the police force effective December 31, 2021.
-He was quoted by media outlets as stating that he felt he needed a change as he could no longer trust his colleagues, as it seemed some were more loyal to Donald Trump than to the Constitution.
+He was quoted by media outlets as stating that he felt he needed a change as he could no longer trust his colleagues, as it seemed some were more loyal to President Donald Trump than to the Constitution.

-On June 21, 2023, Daniel Rodriguez, one of the men who had attacked Fanone with a stun gun during the riot, was sentenced to 12 and a half years in federal prison by Judge Amy Berman Jackson.
+On June 21, 2023, Daniel Rodriguez, one of the men who had attacked Fanone with a stun gun during the riot, was sentenced to 12 1/2 years in federal prison by Judge Amy Berman Jackson.
 On July 28, 2023, another attacker, Thomas Sibick, was sentenced to 50 months.
 Sibick had been arrested in March 2021 but was released from jail that October to await trial under house arrest.
-However, on January 20, 2025, Trump pardoned over a thousand rioters, including Rodriguez and Sibick.
+However, on January 20, 2025, after beginning his second presidency, Trump pardoned over a thousand rioters, including Rodriguez and Sibick.